 Keep these points in mind.
 Define your macro-level business processes first before starting technical configuration activities.

 5. Develop an organizational change management plan.

 Your project’s success or failure is much more likely to rest on how you handle the people side of the equation rather than the technical issues.
 It is also more likely to be more of a critical path activity, so it is important to have a clear organizational change management strategy heading into deployment.
 Start by conducting an organizational readiness assessment, which will highlight the most important change issues your organization is likely to face.
-(Contact me for a sample of what this looks like).

 6. Define a clear data migration strategy and plan.

 Data is another likely critical path item.
 The later you wait to start cleansing, mapping and migrating data, the longer your project is likely to take.
 Decisions you make regarding your data conversion strategy are very likely to directly impact the success, speed and cost of your project.
 Having a clear strategy and plan up front will be well worth your time and resources.
 Best practice: take the time to determine what data doesn’t need to be migrated before the conversion.

 Most executive teams and boards of directors are not forgiving of deviations when it comes to the risk, cost and time associated with large-scale ERP projects and digital transformations.
 It is imperative you have a clear benefits realization and ROI plan, translating your business case into a tangible plan.
 It should be transparent and understandable.
 If anything, this plan will help you save your job, if and when, the project runs into serious difficulties.Remember that this is your implementation project and you control the tempo.
 Your software vendor, VAR, or system integrator may want you to start the implementation right away so they can get the meter running on their technical resources.
 This is why it’s important to make sure your foundation is solid.